Applying as a Homeschool Student

-- Interviews - Admissions interviews are not required, but are recommended for homeschool students.
+- Interviews - Admissions interviews are required for all applicants.
 This will give you the opportunity to discuss your academic background and share your intellectual passions with us.
 If you cannot make it to campus, we are happy to conduct a phone or Skype interview.
 Contact our office at 1-800-343-0049 to set up an appointment.

 - Additional information - Marlboro welcomes any additional information you feel will help us understand how you have approached your studies.
 This could include reading lists, art portfolios, creative writing samples, music, or student-directed films.

 Due to federal financial aid regulations, Marlboro College does require that homeschool students demonstrate high school completion.
 A homeschool student needs to provide one of the following upon completing their studies and before entering Marlboro:

 - High school diploma from a homeschool agency, online school, or state of residence.